Aikhjarto/LUMIX-G9II-Remote-Control/README.md

 * Connect your mobile phone and the DC-G9II to your router.
 * Run the Lumix Sync App on the mobile device and see in Wireshark the communication between your mobile phone and the camera in accordance of your actions in the Lumix Sync App.

-## Logging Blutooth Commads from LumixSync
+## Logging Blutooth Commands from LumixSync
-Enable Developer settings on your phone, enable USB Debugging
+In Developer settings on your phone, enable USB Debugging and Bluetooth HCI snoop log.
 ```sh
 adb shell settings put secure bluetooth_hci_log 1
 adb shell cmd bluetooth_manager disable